NathaRuiz/P5_Migracion_React_Replica_Web/README.md

 ## Process
 ### Tecnologies
-For this project I used the technologies requested:
+For this project I used:
 - html
 - css
 - js